stahlscott/stahlish/content/post/books-clean-code-2.md

 > If you are tempted to return null/None from a method, consider throwing an exception or returning a Special Case Object instead.

 We return None all the time and frequently do if checks to see if it exists.
 We should do this far less often per these principles.

+### Chapter 8: Boundaries

+The discussion here is around integrating third-party software.
+You might be surprised to learn that they recommend wrapping it in a layer of abstraction.

+Good idea to start any implmentation with a set of "learning tests" across your usage scope to ensure the software does what you want, which can be turned into unit tests to be used during package upgrading.

+Ok, so it's not just third-party software anymore, now we're talking about any piece of code that needs to be integrated where your understanding of it is on the other side of some impenetrable boundary.
+They reference a subsystem that has yet to be completely developed by an internal team.
+The solution to allow them to continue development was to define their own interface then implement an adapter to translate the subsystem API to their own, encapsulating the interaction.

+> Good software designs accommodate change without huge investments and rework.
+When we see code that is out of our control, special care must be taken to protect our investment and make sure future change is not too costly.